Siphon880gh/devbrain/Web Development - Frontend (Javascript JS, CSS3, HTML5, NextJS, React, Tailwind, Typescript, Boostrap, jQuery, PWA, etc)/3a. New Generation (2013) - React, NodeJS, Express, Svelte/NodeJS Basics/Developer Environment - Variables.md

 The order of requiring is important.
 Require dot env, THEN require process.
 I imagine dotenv has a listener for process instance initialization and that this design method allows you to have multiple processes, one that's not been modified by dotenv, if you run another process before dotenv.

 Your code assigns the variable based on whether you are on localhost.
-If you are on localhots, then the .env file variables are copied over to process:
+If you are on localhost, then the .env file variables are copied over to process:
 ```
 const isLocalHost = process.env.DEV || false;
 ```